pavanw3b/sh00t/README.md

 7. Setup database: `python manage.py migrate`
 8. Create an User Account: `python manage.py createsuperuser` and follow the UI to create an account.
-9. Optional but recommended: Load  Test Cases from OWASP Testing Guide (OTG) and Web Application Hackers Handbook (WAHH): `python reset.py`.
+9. Optional but recommended: Avail 174 Security Test Cases from OWASP Testing Guide (OTG) and Web Application Hackers Handbook (WAHH): `python reset.py`.

 That's all for the first time.
 Follow the next steps whenever you want to start Sh00t.